uharston/shred/README.md

-# Primo - A Local Skate Spot Network
+# shred

-A web application that connects skaters to local skate spots.
+An application that connects skaters to local skate spots